Best prepaid cards in the UK 2023

 - Set up a weekly or monthly Direct Debit from your main account to set your budget and prevent overspending.
 Over time, you'll get used to spending the same amount every week, and it'll get much easier to keep within limits.

 - Decide if the prepaid card is going to be for all of your expenses (including rent and bills) or just for weekly spending to cover food shops, university books, printer credit, etc.

 - If you have generous parents who are happy to offer you some financial support at uni (as the government recommends), arrange for them to load any money they're kindly donating to your cause directly onto your card.

 - Always keep track of any monthly fees or transaction fees that come with your card.
-If you find you're getting too many little charges here and there or you're not not using your card enough, cancel your account to avoid any ongoing charges.
+If you find there are too many charges or you're not using your card enough, cancel your account to avoid any ongoing fees.

-- Zero balance really does mean zero balance on these cards, so watch what you spend!
-You should find over time that you really improve on your budgeting skills.
+- Zero balance really does mean zero balance on these cards, so watch what you spend.
+Over time, you'll see that you really improve your budgeting skills.

 Are you sure you're getting the best deal on your current account?
 Check out our guide to the best student bank accounts – if you spy a better deal, get switching.